drrindt/resume/resume.md

     - Provide direct therapy treatment for PTSD and co-occuring substance use disorders as well as multiple psychiatric and personality disorders.
-    - Clinical supervision and training of licensed professionals working in this program.
+    - Clinical supervision, education and training of licensed professionals working in this program.
     - Administrative duties including department accounting, case management, treatment team, utilization review, business development and assisting in personnel decisions.
-    - **FIXME**: Marketing and outreach to military bases through the western United States, Alaska, and Hawaii.
-    - Development, outreach, and business development to military personnel
+    -  Business Development, comminity outreach, and  education services to Command military personnel in Western US.
     - Liaison between nursing staff, social work department, utilization review, psychiatrists, and the psychology department
     - **FIXME**: some mention of working with military insurers (Tricare, etc)
-    - Research project development and trial on programmatic **?FIXME?** and new initiatives and conjunction with UCSD, VA, SDSU and location MFTs.
+    - Research project development and trial on program efficacy **?FIXME?** and new treatment initiatives in conjunction with UCSD, VA, SDSU and location MFTs.

 *   **Director of Psychology**, April 2007—present